 Academic fees paid by doctoral students in the final year of their program are pro-rated monthly.
 The pro-rating is based on the date the completed thesis is submitted to the School of Graduate Studies, not the date of the thesis defense.
-For a table of monthly charges, refer to the appropriate 'Final Year Doctoral Students' link (domestic versus international, before or after the time limit (PhD: 6 years, PhDU (entered EEB's PhD program as an undergraduate): 7 years):
+For a table of monthly charges, refer to the appropriate 'Final Year Doctoral Students' link (domestic versus international, before or after the time limit (PhD: 6 years, PhDU (entered EEB's PhD program as an undergraduate): 7 years) (if this is last year's schedule, don't worry, tuition and other fees do not increase much each year):